REBLOG from Summer 2018:

 Check out more gear reviews, tips and tricks on my podcast: Your Pocket Sailing Instructor

-#20: How to prepare for your sailing course! – Your Pocket Sailing Instructor Podcast
+#47: Docking, the basics! – Your Pocket Sailing Instructor Podcast

 The main players